-The standard of accommodation in Berlin is generally very good.
-Even in buildings with a somewhat dated facade one will find that the apartments themselves have either been very well maintained or even completely modernised.
-Refurbished buildings with beautiful amenities are also plentiful, but are naturally more expensive.
+The standard of accommodation in Berlin is generally excellent.
+Even in buildings with a somewhat dated facade, one will find that the apartments themselves have either been superbly maintained or even completely modernised.
+Refurbished buildings with beautiful amenities are also plentiful but are naturally more expensive.

-Generally, accommodation in Berlin tends to be spacious for the going price.
-Apartments tend to be around 40 percent larger in Berlin than in other European capitals.
+Generally, accommodation in Berlin tends to be spacious.
+In fact, apartments tend to be around 40 percent larger in Berlin than in other European capitals.

-While expats may find furnished properties to rent in Berlin, these will mostly be holiday lets which are available for the short- to medium-term and often costing quite a bit more than the average.
-Generally, property in Berlin will be unfurnished so expats should consider having to invest in some basic items of furniture.
-It may comes as a surprise to some that unfurnished properties in Berlin are typically empty, often without carpets, light fittings or white goods.
+While expats may find furnished properties to rent in Berlin, these will mostly be holiday lets that are available for the short- to medium-term and often cost quite a bit more than the average.
+Generally, property in Berlin will be unfurnished, and we recommend that expats consider investing in some basic items of furniture.
+It may come as a surprise to some that unfurnished properties in Berlin are typically empty, often without carpets, light fittings or large kitchen appliances.
 The advantage of this is that tenants are allowed more leeway in terms of decor.
 While many people do paint their apartments, tenants are required to repaint in white or neutral colours at the end of a lease.

 Finding property in Berlin

-Alternatively, print publications such as Zitty and TIP or the Immobilien issue of Zweite Hand (secondhand). which is published every Saturday also contain property listings.
+Alternatively, print publications such as Zitty or the Immobilien issue of Zweite Hand (secondhand), which is published every Saturday, also contain property listings.

 Renting accommodation in Berlin

-As mentioned, cheap real estate has attracted so many young, creative expats to Berlin's centre and suburbs.
-That being said, the face of the Berlin housing market is changing in small ways, and expats should take note.
+Affordable real estate has attracted scores of young creative expats to both Berlin's centre and its outlying suburbs.
+That said, the face of the Berlin housing market is changing in small ways, and expats should take note.
 Rent has steadily increased in the city and average incomes in Berlin are still relatively low compared to other cities in Germany.

-Once expats have found a property that meets their requirements they will be expected to complete a detailed application form and provide evidence on their income and legal status in the country.
+Once expats have found a property that meets their requirements, they will be expected to complete a detailed application form and provide evidence of their income and legal status in the country.
 In some cases, they may be asked for a reference from a previous landlord or a certificate (Mietschuldenfreiheitsbescheinigung) indicating they have no outstanding rent due.